sole/ck-node-firefox/README.md

 Once all the windows are in place and the app launched, you can open the style sheet file for the sample app that was installed and launched in the simulators, edit and save it, and see the changes happen instantly in the simulators.
 For example, try changing the `<main>` element background colour to `#fff`.

-Except there is a bug on 2.1 and 2.2 simulators and nothing will happen in those simulators.
-And it will crash the 3.0 simulator.
+Except there is a bug 3.0 simulators and they will crash as soon as you try to reload css on them.
 For more info and tracking the bugs, refer to the section 'Demoing: things that are broken'.
-Uninstalling the 3.0 simulator prior to this demo is also recommended as it seems very unstable right now.
+Uninstalling the 3.0 simulator prior to this demo is also recommended as it seems very unstable right now anyway.

 Sorry about that :-(